storacha/specs/w3-blob.md

 }

 type Blob = {
-  content: Multihash
+  digest:   Multihash
   size:     int
 }

 type Multihash = bytes
 type SpaceDID = string
 ```

-#### Blob Content
+#### Blob Digest

-The `args.blob.content` field MUST be a [multihash] digest of the blob payload bytes.
+The `args.blob.digest` field MUST be a [multihash] digest of the blob payload bytes.
 Implementation SHOULD support SHA2-256 algorithm.
 Implementation MAY in addition support other hashing algorithms.

 #### Blob Size